Akalexsis/java-calculator/README.md

+## Description
-This project is a way for me to practice with classes in Java.
+This project is a Calculator class where each method is a mathmatical operation that accepts only two inputs.
+This project is entirely in Java and was created as a way for me to practice this language.

 ## Methods
 Here, I've built a simple calculator using the Calculator class.
 It has the following methods: